saltukalakus/idiomatic-rust-snippets/src/algorithms/graph/minimum-spanning-tree.md

 }
 ```

-In this example, we create a graph with 4 vertices and 5 edges.
+We create a graph with 4 vertices and 5 edges.
 We then use Kruskal's algorithm to find the MST and print the edges of the MST.